Yazan98/KMM-Pusher/README.md

 [![fastlane Plugin Badge](https://rawcdn.githack.com/fastlane/fastlane/master/fastlane/assets/plugin-badge.svg)](https://rubygems.org/gems/fastlane-plugin-kmm_pusher)

-A Fastlane plugin to streamline the build, distribution, and notification process for Kotlin Multiplatform (KMM) projects.
-This plugin integrates seamlessly with Fastlane to automate your KMM workflows and keep your team informed via Slack.
+A Fastlane plugin designed to streamline the build, distribution, and notification process for Kotlin Multiplatform Mobile (KMM) projects.
+This plugin integrates seamlessly with Fastlane to automate your KMM workflows, ensuring your team stays informed via Slack notifications.

 ## Description

-This project built to automate builds for Kotlin Multiplatform Mobile Libraries when your app has an external KMM Library that you need to build and push the builds via slack
+This plugin is built to automate the build and distribution process for Kotlin Multiplatform Mobile (KMM) libraries, particularly when your app relies on an external KMM library.
+It simplifies the process of building, uploading artifacts, and notifying your team via Slack, making your development workflow more efficient.

 ## Features ✨
-1. Build KMM Projects: Automate the build process for Kotlin Multiplatform projects.
+1. Build KMM Projects: Automate the build process for Kotlin Multiplatform projects with ease.
-2. Upload Files to Slack: Easily upload build artifacts (.aar, .zip, .xcframework) to Slack channels.
+2. Upload Files to Slack: Effortlessly upload build artifacts (e.g., .aar, .zip, .xcframework) to designated Slack channels.
-3. Notify Teams: Send build status updates and notifications to Slack channels.
+3. Notify Teams: Send real-time build status updates and notifications to your team via Slack.
-4. Customizable: Configure the plugin to suit your project's needs.
+4. Customizable: Tailor the plugin to fit your project's specific requirements with flexible configuration options.

 ## Installation

-The Following installation on KMM Library on Fastlane files
+To integrate the KMM Pusher plugin into your Fastlane setup, follow these steps:

-1. Gemfile
+1. Update Your Gemfile
+Add the following lines to your Gemfile:
 ```
 gem 'fastlane-plugin-kmm_pusher', '1.0.1'
 gem 'rubyzip'